XiaoMi/themis/readme.md

 ![themis_architecture](http://wiki.mioffice.cn/images/e/e4/Themis_architecture.png)

-Modules of ThemisClient:
+Modules of Themis Client:
-1. Transaction: provides APIs of themis, including themisPut/themisGet/themisDelete/themisScan.
+1. Transaction: provides APIs of themis, including themisPut/themisGet/themisDelete/themisScan/commit.
-2. ThemisPut/PercolatorGet/PercolatorDelete/PercolatorScan are the wrapped classes of HBase's put/get/delete/scan, which hide the timestamp access method.
-3. ColumnMutationCache: index the mutations of users by rows in client side.
+2. MutationCache: index the mutations of users by rows in client side.
-4. TimestampOracle: the client to query [chronos](https://github.com/XiaoMi/chronos) which will cache the timestamp requests and issue batch request to chronos in one rpc.
+3. TimestampOracle: the client to query [chronos](https://github.com/XiaoMi/chronos), which will cache the timestamp requests and issue batch request to chronos in one rpc.
-5. LockCleaner: resovle write/write conflict and read/write conflict.
+4. LockCleaner: resovle write/write conflict and read/write conflict.

 Themis client will manage the users's mutations by row and invoke methods of ThemisCoprocessorClient to do prewrite/commit for each row.

-Modules of ThemisCoprocessor:
+Modules of Themis Coprocessor:
-1. ThemisProtocol/ThemisCoprocessorImpl: defination and implementation the interfaces of themis coprocessor.
+1. ThemisProtocol/ThemisCoprocessorImpl: defination and implementation of the themis coprocessor interfaces.
 The major interfaces are prewrite/commit/themisGet.
-2. ThemisServerScanner/ThemisScanObserver: implement the logic of themis scan.
+2. ThemisServerScanner/ThemisScanObserver: implement themis scan logic.

 ## Usage